git-yulia/HoloTest/README.md

 # HoloTest

 Greetings!
-This repository shows how you can set up automated unit testing for a Unity project that uses Mixed Reality Toolkit.
-There is a demo Unity project in src/ which simply provides something to test.
+This repository shows how you can set up automated unit testing for Unity and the Mixed Reality Toolkit.
+There is a demo Unity project in the src/ folder which simply provides something to test.

 ## Ingredients

-- Unity 2020.3.0f1 (should also work with 2019.3+, untested for this project)
+- Unity 2020.3.0f1 (should work with 2019.3+ too - untested)
 - MRTK 2.6.1
-- (optional) Jenkins 2.283 (.284 broke some plugins for me)
+- (optional) Jenkins 2.283 (v.284 broke some plugins for me)

 ## Unity Test Framework

 You can explore this framework through the Test Runner window in Unity.
-There are two main types of tests that you can create:
+There are two main types of tests that you can create - edit mode and play mode tests.

+### Edit Mode Testing Overview

-1. Edit mode tests - can be used to run tests inside the Unity Editor or using Editor code.
+These tests run inside the Unity Editor, or use Editor code.
 I've included a few examples in this repository, but you can find many awesome tests in the MRTK Test packages.
+(MixedRealityToolkit.Tests.EditMode)

 Examples of things that are testable in Edit mode: